 Centretown Citizens Ottawa Corporation (CCOC) is a community-based non-profit organization with a mission to create, maintain and promote affordable housing.
 CCOC is directed by volunteers—tenants and community members—who make up our Board of Directors and committees.

-Each year in May, CCOC’s membership elects new board members at the Annual General Meeting.
+On May 18, CCOC’s membership will elect new board members at the Annual General Meeting.
 Board members are elected for a 2-year term.
 There are 14 seats on the Board, with 7 seats up for election every year.